Japan's Rakuten buys chat app Viber for $900 million to expand digital empire

 Strong profit growth has contributed to its spending firepower.

-In the 12 months ended December 31, Rakuten's operating profit jumped 80 percent to 90.2 billion yen ($882.89 million), marking a sixth consecutive year of record earnings, though lagging the average 99.9 billion yen projected by 18 analysts polled by Thomson Reuters Starmine.
+In the 12 months ended December 31, Rakuten's operating profit jumped 80 percent to 90.2 billion yen (528.29 million pounds), marking a sixth consecutive year of record earnings, though lagging the average 99.9 billion yen projected by 18 analysts polled by Thomson Reuters Starmine.

 Net profit doubled to 43.5 billion yen, while revenue rose 30 percent to 518.6 billion yen.